I've been an online writer for years. I have many different interests, ranging from anime and Japanese culture to animals and art.

 In the Movie, Phantom dons a cape, a leather mask, a ruffle shirt with a black jacket and pants.
 The cape has some floral details with pom-pom trim that matches the tango-like mood of the scene.

 So we have one costume that is a full back cloak that muddles elements of Christine’s character and a costume that looks like it should be on a romance book cover.
-Movie gets the point though I would point out that the mask used in this scene messes-up the deformity as when Christine takes off the mask, it's clear that mask wouldn’t have covered it all.
+Movie should the get the point though I would point out that the mask used in this scene messes-up the deformity as when Christine takes off the mask, it's clear that mask wouldn’t have covered it all.
 So it too muddle a very significant element of the story.

 The Facial Deformity